Board of Trustees

 The Faraday Institution’s trustees bring multifaceted perspectives and experiences from academia, industry, and public service to the role of advising the Faraday Institution.
 Board members serve as ambassadors and advisers in support of the Faraday Institution’s aims.

-Dr Esther Hills is a Non-executive Director of the Institute of the Motor Industry.
+Dr Esther Taylor is a Non-executive Director of the Institute of the Motor Industry.
 She has worked in the automotive and energy industry for over 25 years, having started her career at Ricardo Consulting Engineers as part of their graduate scheme.
 She previously held senior roles in industry such as the Head of Product Testing & Engineering at BP, and as the Engineering Director at Aggreko responsible for responsible for leading product development of power generation and battery storage products.
+Her current role is as Engineering Director at Indra Renewable Technologies.
 She holds a master’s degree in Engineering Acoustics and Vibration and a PhD in Structural Dynamics, both from the University of Southampton.

 Hanno Kirner